 Star Rating: 4.5 Stars

-What I didn’t like: There was nothing I didn’t like
+What I didn’t like: There was nothing in this collection that I didn’t love.